epfl-ada/ada-2024-project-dynamictitans/README.md

 ### V. Sentiment Analysis

 1. **Sentiment Trajectory Modeling:** We’ll perform sentiment analysis on IMDb user reviews, examining sentiment per sentence using NLP models like RoBERTa.
-Sentiment trajectories for each film will be aggregated to form an “average sentiment profile” for each discrepancy type (e.g., "critical success but commercial flop") over the review timeline.
+Sentiment trajectories for each film will be aggregated to form an “average sentiment profile” for each discrepancy type (e.g., "overperformers", or if time allows, even more specific categories such as "critical success but commercial flop") over the review timeline.

 ---